grolig/pv281/slides/10-wasm.md

 ---

-# Yew
+# <!--fit--> Yew

 ---

 # Yew

-Component-based Rust framework utilizing DOM, based on the principles of ELM.
-Utilizes Virtual DOM architecture.
+Component-based Rust framework utilizing DOM, based on the principles of ELM (a purely functional programming language).

+Utilizes virtual DOM architecture.

 Better performance and less CPU intense than JS-based solutions.
-Slightly more RAM usage.
+Slightly higher RAM usage.

-Docs are somewhat disappointing, showing slow and steady improvement over the years.
+**Documentation is currently somewhat disappointing**, but is slowly improving over the years.

 ---